burgercrisis/DrivenByMoss-SCALES/devplans/push1-sequencer-mode.md

     - **Bar** *(default)* – apply queued changes at the start of the next bar.
     - **Pattern Cycle** – apply queued changes at the start of the next full pattern cycle.
   - **Default**: Bar, to match common clip quantization behaviour; Pattern Cycle remains available as an advanced alternative if needed later.

+### 7.7 Ratchet editing gesture

+- **Decision – Use Gesture idea A (SHIFT + pad cycle) for v1**
+  - While in sequencer mode, hold **SHIFT** and tap the step pad to cycle `ratchetFactor` through `{1,2,3,4,5,6,7,8}`.

+### 7.8 Multi-step ratchet editing UX

+- **Decision – Use drag selection + SHIFT to edit multiple steps at once**
+  - Use the pad drag gesture to select a contiguous range of steps, then **hold SHIFT and tap any pad in the selection** to cycle `ratchetFactor` for all selected steps together.
+- **Alternative (not chosen for v1)**
+  - A lane-wide gesture (e.g. `SHIFT + encoder` to change all steps in a lane) remains a possible future addition if needed for coarse operations.

+---

+## Status & rollout tracking

+Implementation progress and rollout decisions for this mode and its Note/Play selector integration are tracked centrally in `devplans/status.md` under *Sequencer Modes & Note/Play Selector*.